Aquaculture of salmonids: Salmon Aquaculture Dialogue and ASC Salmon Standard

 In 2004, the World Wide Fund for Nature (WWF)-USA initiated the Salmon Aquaculture Dialogue, one of several Aquaculture Dialogues.
 The aim of the dialogues was to produce an environmental and social standard for farmed salmon and other species (12 species currently, as of 2018).
 Since 2012, the standards elaborated by the multi-stakeholder Dialogues were passed-on to the Aquaculture Stewardship Council (ASC) which was created in 2010 to administer and developed them further.
 The first such standard was the ASC Salmon Standard (June 2012, and revised in 2017 after comprehensive public consultation).
 The WWF had originally identified what they called "seven key environmental and social impacts", characterised as:

 Land-raised salmon

 Recirculating aquaculture systems make it possible to farm salmon entirely on land, which as of 2019 is an ongoing initiative in the industry.
-However, large farmed salmon companies such as Mowi and Cermaq were not investing in such systems.
+However, large farmed salmon companies such as Mowi and Cermaq were not investing in such systems beyond the hatchery stage.
 In the United States, a major investor in the effort was Atlantic Sapphire, which plans to bring salmon raised in Florida to market in 2021.
 Other companies investing in the effort include Nordic Acquafarms and Whole Oceans.

+Challenges

+Nephrocalcinosis is an emerging issue in salmon aquaculture with the increased use of recirculating aquaculture systems.
+One key driver of nephrocalcinosis is exposure to high levels of CO2 in the rearing water.